3willows/quickAffirmation/README.md

 ## Why?

+- Quickly prototype an affirmation.
-- Certain data (e.g. deponent name & case number) are repeated 4-5 times in the header, endorsement and backsheet of an affirmation.
+- Save time by *not* entering deponent name and case number 4-5 times all over the place.
-- Enter the data once and the repetitions are automatically generated here.
-- Lawyers can use this to quickly create a bare bones first draft / check the repetitions before filing.

-## User story
+## How?

-1. Users: HK lawyers and clerks.
+1. Intended users: HK lawyers and clerks.
-2. User fills in the boxes, click the only button "Output".
+2. Fill in the boxes, click "OUTPUT" button.
-3. The heading, endorsement and the backsheet are generated.
-An "Input" button  takes the user back for modifications as appropriate.
+3. The heading, endorsement and the backsheet are automatically generated.
-4. One-off information (e.g. firm name; place of affirmation) are not included.
+4. Revisions can be made by clicking the "REVISE" button.

 ## TO-DO

-- [ ] Style with better CSS: including moving the Plaintiffs/Defendants to the right.
 - [ ] Add video to explain how to use.

 ## DONE